NikolayMiladinov/Programming-for-Engineers---Year-1/readme.md

 Work out how you and your partner are going to communicate, then move the `x` below to the appropriate selection:

-- [x] We don't a planned communications method
+- [x] We don't have a planned communications method
 - [ ] Working together in person
 - [ ] WhatsApp
 - [ ] WeChat